indexdata/foliogo/doc/api.md

 The following public methods exist:

+### session.GetTenant()

+Returns the name of the tenant that this session is for.
+This is sometimes useful in client code that is handed a session by its caller but needs to include the tenant in a FOLIO WSAPI response.

 ### session.Log(category string, args ...string)

 Emits a log message in the specified category: see [the top-level `README.md`](../README.md#logging) for details.